 All students need appropriate English language skills for admission to UQ.
 The level of English required depends on the program you're applying for.

-Our English language requirements are governed by our English Language Proficiency Admission Policy and Procedures.
+To understand a program's English language requirements, check the program page.
+All English language requirements are governed by our English Language Proficiency Admission Policy and Procedures.

 You can demonstrate you meet English requirements by providing evidence of test results, study or work experience.

 You can demonstrate your English language skills by achieving at least:

 You can also meet our English language proficiency requirements if you can demonstrate one of the following:

 - Completed senior secondary schooling from a designated country (PDF, 109 KB) where the medium of instruction is English